Totality for Mixed Inductive and Coinductive Types: Combinatorial Description of Totality

 \subsection{Forgetting Types}

+If a term~$t$ in \chariot (not necessarily a value) is of type~$T$, it will generate a strategy in~$G$, a parity game for~$T$.
+Thanks to Corollary~\ref{cor:totality_values}, the definition of~$t$ is total if and only if the corresponding strategy is winning.\footnote{Usually, $t$ will be a function, resulting in some additional complexity.}

-A consequence of the previous section is that checking totality doesn't really need types: it needs priorities.
-We thus annotate each occurrence of constructor / destructor in a definition with its priority (taken from the type's parity game).
-The refined notion of value is given by
+In order to talk about priorities in \chariot, we annotate each occurrence of constructor / destructor in a definition with its priority taken from one of the type's parity game.
+This can be done during Hindley-Milner type checking: \begin{itemize} \item each instance of a constructor / destructor is annotated by its type during type checking,